-By Everett Headley

 “You don’t know what you don’t know.”

 Finding a mentor is your safest and surest way to shorten the learning curve in hunting.
 While hunting is statistically one of the safest outdoor pursuits, it still has dangers for those who are unfamiliar.
-A mentor will be able to point out big dangers (don’t wear cotton, see my article on Layers) and offer suggestions on smaller issues that will help you hunt better and longer.
+A mentor will be able to point out big dangers (don’t wear cotton, see my article on How To Layer Clothes for Hunting) and offer suggestions on smaller issues that will help you hunt better and longer.
 These relationships can be difficult to establish and the First Hunt Foundation works to pair new hunters with mentors.
 Approach a prospective mentor with respect and a willingness to learn, coupled with the offer of a beer and burger, and you’ll do fine.
 Hunting is a very social tradition, best shared with others.

 Look for Quality Resources